Lawsuits and Disputes

 Frequently asked questions about suing and being sued.

 - Divisional Court reviews the decisions of administrative tribunals, which are groups that have the power to investigate complaints, such as school boards, police commissions and municipal boards.

 - Divisional Court hears certain appeals from civil cases heard in the Superior Court of Justice, appeals of final orders from the Superior Court involving payment below a certain level and appeals from the Small Claims Court.

-- Divisional Court also hears combined appeals, appeals of interim orders and final orders of masters and case management masters.
+- Divisional Court also hears combined appeals, appeals of interim orders and final orders of an associate judge.

 - Learn more about Divisional Court.

 - The Court of Appeal for Ontario is located in Toronto, in the historic courtrooms within Osgoode Hall.

 - Its function is to rule on "final" trial judgments, applications, and motions that have already taken place in lower courts.
 Although you cannot always appeal directly to the Court of Appeal, the lower courts with civil jurisdiction include Small Claims Court, Divisional Court and the Superior Court of Justice.

 - The court deals with a range of issues including contracts, negligence, bankruptcy, criminal procedure, parenting time and decision-making responsibility in respect of a child, human rights and the application of the Canadian Charter of Rights and Freedoms.

 - The Court of Appeal sits in panels of one to five judges.
 Normally a panel of three judges decides each appeal.
 Motions are heard by one judge.
 There are no juries at the Court of Appeal.